Supporting Women Entrepreneurs While Traveling in Utah

 Inspiration: Shanti wants to help women get into their soul and see what they can do.
 “I hope they have an amazing experience here and take that back home to help them take things one step further in their lives,” she said.

 Do good: Hodges started Hike it Baby in 2013 as a way to invite other new families to join her for a hike.
-The concept took off and Hike it Baby, now a nonprofit, consists of more than 300 branches with monthly hikes reaching over 1,500 across North America.
+The concept took off and Hike it Baby, now a part of the nonprofit OutGrown, consists of more than 270 branches with monthly hikes reaching over 1,200 across North America.

 Book a retreat: